rtitz/aws-s3-backup/README.md

 # AWS S3 Backup
-This is a tool create in Go to backup data to AWS S3.\
+This is a tool created in Go to backup data to [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/).\
 It will create tar.gz archives out of the paths you input in input.json (see 'example-input.json')\
 Then it will split these archives into smaller chunks, if they are large (configurable, see 'example-input.json')\
 It will upload the archives to the S3 bucket speciefied in input.json file and store it in the StorageClass choosen by you.\